-Model simulations versus physiology
+Model simulations vs. physiology

-We compared our model with electrophysiological measurements from single neurons.
-To simulate an experiment, we chose a primary filter and a set of neighboring filters that would interact with this primary filter.
-We pre-computed the optimal normalization weights for an ensemble of natural signals (see Methods).
-We then simulated each experiment, holding all parameters of the model fixed, by computing the normalized responses of the primary filter to the experimental stimuli.
-We compared these responses to the physiologically measured average firing rates of neurons.
-Our extended normalization model, with all parameters chosen to optimize statistical independence of responses, accounted for those nonlinear behaviors in V1 neurons previously modeled with divisive normalization (see above).
-Figure 5 shows data and model simulations demonstrating preservation of orientation tuning curves and cross-orientation inhibition.
+We now compare our model with electrophysiological measurements from single neurons.
+In order to simulate an experiment, we choose a primary filter and a set of neighboring filters that will interact with this primary filter.
+We pre-compute the optimal normalization weights for an ensemble of natural signals (see Methods).
+We then simulate each experiment, holding all parameters of the model fixed, by computing the normalized responses of the primary filter to the experimental stimuli.
+We compare these responses to the physiologically measured average firing rates of neurons.
+Our extended normalization model, with all parameters chosen to optimize statistical independence of responses, can account for those nonlinear behaviors in V1 neurons previously modeled with divisive normalization (see above).
+Figure 5 shows data and model simulations demonstrating preservation of orientation tuning curves and crossorientation inhibition.